vic-ma/howtodismantle.github.io/_posts/2025-07-07-Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.md

 ![image](/assets/2025-07-07/060.png)

-## result and conclusion
+## Result and conclusion

-We finished out first walkthough and can understand all basic concepts of the hub.
-We can use tradional elements like data sources and data flows and then use Hub Flows to put everything together and design the actual process.
-Storing data in a hub list is one of the key elements and is done through a built in function.
+You've just finished out first Hub Flow walkthrough, and you now understand all the basic Hub Flow concepts.
+We can use traditional elements like data sources and dataflows, and then use Hub Flows to put everything together and handle the application logic.
+To store the data, we use a built-in function that uploads the data to a Hub list.